nginx/nginx/ECH-build.md

 services rotate ECH keys hourly.
 That may be done e.g.  via a cronjob and using [A well-known URI for publishing service parameters](https://datatracker.ietf.org/doc/html/draft-ietf-tls-wkech).
-In such a setup, the set of ECH PEM files specified by the `ssl_echfile` value will change hourly, perhaps specifying three ECH PEM files (curent, hour-before and two-hours before).
+In such a setup, the set of ECH PEM files specified by the `ssl_ech_file` values will change hourly, perhaps specifying three ECH PEM files (curent, hour-before and two-hours before).
 This creates a need to reload ECH PEM files regularly.